ebzzry/ebzzry.github.io/en/src/zsh-tips-2.md

 -------------------------------

 Every time I change directory through `cd`, I use `pushd` to save that directory on that directory stack.
-This enables me to go back to the previous directory, before I called `pushd`, with the use of `popd`.
+This enables me to go back to the previous directory, before I call `pushd`, with the use of `popd`.
 The command `dirs`, displays the current value of the directory stack.

 First, let’s define our helpers: